 The disenchanted Christian Democrat and the business-savvy political novice.
 How Alexander Gauland and Alice Weidel, respectively, became the far-right nationalist candidates in Germany's election.

-It was an unlikely decision.
-And, with only 67.7 percent of the Alternative for Germany (AfD) voting in favor of the party's 2017 federal candidates, the choice of Alexander Gauland and Alice Weidel is anything but convincing.
+It was an unlikely decision back in April.
+And, with only 67.7 percent of the Alternative for Germany (AfD) voting in favor of the party's 2017 federal candidates, the choice of Alexander Gauland and Alice Weidel as party heads wass anything but convincing.

-In the party's newly passed manifesto, the AfD has dire news for Germany's democracy: A "secret sovereign ... has cultivated itself in the existing political parties."
+In the party's manifesto, the AfD had dire news for Germany's democracy: A "secret sovereign ... has cultivated itself in the existing political parties."

 It is through the very ranks of Germany's political establishment, however, that the 76-year-old Gauland learned the trade that he his now putting to use with the AfD.

 Born in the eastern city of Chemnitz in 1941, Gauland would flee the German Democratic Republic at the age of 18 to study law and political science at the Philipps university in Marburg.
 However, as large numbers of displaced people sought asylum in Germany in 2015 and 2016, Gauland was quick to say that his own experience had not been that of a refugee.

 "That is something else: I'm German," Gauland said.
 "And I went from Germany to Germany.
 It is quite different when someone comes from Eritrea or Sudan.
 He has no right to the support of a foreigner. "